Understanding the SI2 Clarity Diamonds: What is it and Deciding Whether or Not to Buy?

 To achieve this, it is important to see the diamond carefully and patiently from all sides.
 Also, view it under magnification so you can get a flawless one for yourself.

 To get a better idea of what to look for in an SI2 diamond clarity, it is essential to know where the SI2 clarity lies on the clarity grading scale.
-Diamonds that are graded by GIA and AGS are preferred, as they are considered to be more authentic.
+Diamonds that are graded by IGI, GIA and GCAL are preferred, as they are considered to be more authentic.

 Below are the GIA clarity grades, from highest to lowest: